Cambridge Latin Course: Publication history

+As of 2026, five editions of the course have been published in the UK and internationally, and six in North America.

+The first UK edition was published between 1970 and 1974.
+The second edition was published in the early 1980s and the revisions included separate North American editions.

-As of 2022, five editions of the course have been published.
-The latest edition, released in July 2022, made significant modifications and additions to the lessons in order to expand the perspectives shown of Roman life, with more representation of women and people of colour as well as a re-examination of slavery in the Roman world, and incorporate updated scholarship.
+The fifth international edition, released in July 2022, made significant modifications and additions to the lessons in order to expand the perspectives shown of Roman life, with more representation of women and people of colour as well as a re-examination of slavery in the Roman world, and incorporate updated scholarship.
+The Cambridge Schools Classics Project described these as the "most significant new editions in its 50-year history".

-As of July 2022, the Fifth Edition of Book 1 had been released in the United Kingdom edition, with the release of Book 2 in 2023, followed by Books 3 and 4 planned for 2024.
-Also there is a timeline for the publication of a new 6th edition of the North American edition, with Units 1 and 2 scheduled to be published in spring 2024.

 Plot

 Book I (published 1970)

 The book tells the adventures of Caecilius, a banker, and Metella, his wife, in Pompeii from the reign of Tiberius to that of Vespasian.
 Sometimes the book deviates to talk about Caecilius' two slaves, their cook Grumio, and Clemens, and their frequent humorous mishaps.
 The book also discusses Metella's slave, Melissa.
 The book ends when Mount Vesuvius erupts, and Caecilius, Cerberus, Melissa, and Metella are killed in Pompeii.
 However, the book leaves the reader wondering whether Caecilius' son, Quintus, survives, as he indeed does, along with the slave, Clemens, and (in the fifth edition) Lucia.
 The fate of Grumio, the cook, is left ambiguous.
 The beginning of the book is very simple, but each stage develops more complicated grammar and vocabulary.
 This book introduces the nominative, dative, and accusative cases and different verb tenses including the present, perfect and imperfect.
+In the later stages the superlative and comparative adjectival endings are included.